simottardi/derma-app-front/README.md

 ## How it works

-Patient can log in and add an entry for they "eczema journal".
+Patients can log in and add an entry for they "eczema journal".
 Each entry represent a day, and the patient can register:

-- how itchy they feel,
+- how itchy they feel using an "itch score',
-- personal notes for that day
+- their personal notes for that day,
-- whether they took their medications
+- whether or not they took their medications,
-- and can upload a picture of their eczema for that day
+- they can upload a picture of their eczema for that day.

-- a graph shows the patients how their itchyness changes through the days.
+A graph shows the patients how their itchyness changes with time.

 ## Table of contents